List of largest optical telescopes in the 18th century explained

 Selected Reflectors & Refractors

 The main telescope technologies during this period were refractors with non-achromatic objectives (single lens), speculum metal reflectors, refractors with achromatic doublets objective (doublet lens), and apochromatic triplets (after 1760s) objectives.
-The list is inherently limited by what examples and records survived.
+The list is inherently limited by what examples and records have survived.

 Name(s)Aperture